MarcBoule/ImpromptuModular/clipboard-format.md

 ### Writing to the clipboard

-Write all the required properties, even if your module may not user them.
+Write all the required properties, even if your module may not use them.
 For example, you are required to set a length on each note.
 If your sequencer doesn’t have a length for a note, put in some plausible value like 1.

 Don’t write optional properties if your module can’t provide a valid value.
 For example if your sequencer doesn’t have a concept of **_velocity_**, don’t write out 5.0.
 Just omit it and hope the reader knows a reasonable default.